 2012-13: Loaned to AIK in Sweden after signing a three-year entry-level contract with Chicago in May 2012, Nordstrom made his North American debut with Chicago’s AHL affiliate Rockford in March following the Swedish Elitserien season.
 He was +2 with 3 assists and 12 penalty minutes in 11 games for the IceHogs.
 Rockford finished third in the Midwest Division, two points behind Milwaukee for the final Western Conference playoff spot.
 In Sweden, Nordstrom played in 43 of 55 games in his second season with AIK.
 He scored 5 goals with 4 assists and was -12 with 29 penalty minutes.
 AIK missed the playoffs – finishing ninth in the 12-team league.

-A two-way center with good skating ability, Nordstrom is a capable player at both ends of the ice.
+Nordstrom is a two-way center with good skating ability.
+He is a capable player at both ends of the ice.
 Offensively, he is more of a set-up man with good vision, hockey sense, and accurate passing ability.
-Though he possesses a decent frame at 6'1, his strength and physical play are still developing.
+Though he possesses a decent frame, his strength and physical play are still developing.

 Nordstrom was acquired by Carolina in September 2015 in the multiplayer trade that brought Kris Versteeg to Raleigh.
 Now in his third pro season in North America, he appeared in 41 games — including three playoff games — during the Blackhawks' Stanley Cup season a year ago and will look to secure a lower line roster spot with the Hurricanes.
 While his offensive game will never compare to some of the other top young prospects out of Sweden, his size and two-way play make him valuable in a lower line role.